Rosana (footballer)

-Rosana dos Santos Augusto (born 7 July 1982), commonly known as Rosana, is a Brazilian football coach and former left back or left winger who last played for Palmeiras.
-She played professionally for teams in Brazil, Austria, France, Norway and the United States.
+Rosana dos Santos Augusto (born 7 July 1982), commonly known as Rosana, is a Brazilian football coach and former player who played as a left back or a left winger.
+She is the current coach of the woman's team of SE Palmeiras.

+Rosana played professionally for teams in Brazil, Austria, France, Norway and the United States.
 Since making her debut for the Brazil women's national football team in June 2000, she won over a century of caps.
 She has participated in four FIFA Women's World Cups and four editions of the Olympic Games.